Central Florida Business Forum

 IV.
 ETHICS

 In the case of an attendance, payment or ethical problem with a member, the Chairperson or membership committee may at their sole discretion, put a member on probation relating to the member's business practices or commitment to the group.
 The Chairperson will establish a reasonable time period for the member to comply.
-If the member does not comply within that time period, the Chairperson or membership committee may revoke membership.
+If the member does not comply within that time period, the Chairperson or Membership Committee may revoke membership.

 IV.
 DUES